tldr-pages/tldr/pages/common/ab.md

 `ab -n 100 -c 10 {{url}}`

-- Use keep alive
+- Use keep alive:

 `ab -k {{url}}`

-- Use time limit.
-Represents the maximum number of seconds to spend for benchmarking.
+- Set the maximum number of seconds to spend for benchmarking:

 `ab -t 60 {{url}}`